uholeschak/ediabaslib/docs/EdiabasLib.simulation_file.md

 The address is either the 8 bit ECU address or the 16 bit CAN address in case of the UDS protocol.

 ### Request value matching
-The request values could be matched by a mask and the and operator.
+The request values could be matched by a mask combined with an operator.
 The syntax is `<two digit hex value><operator><two digit hex mask>`.
 Valid operators are `&`, `|`.
 Example: The two highes bits have to be hex `80` and the 6 lower bits are ignored: `80&C0` or `80|3F`